NLeSC/guide/languages/r.md

 # Testing, Checking, Debugging and Profiling

 ### Testing and checking
 [Testthat](https://github.com/hadley/testthat) is a testing package by Hadley Wickham.
 [Testing chapter](http://r-pkgs.had.co.nz/tests.html) of a book [R packages](http://r-pkgs.had.co.nz) describes in detail testing process in R with use of `testthat`.
+Further, [testthat: Get Started with Testing](https://journal.r-project.org/archive/2011-1/RJournal_2011-1_Wickham.pdf) by Whickham may also provide a good starting point.

 See also [checking](http://r-pkgs.had.co.nz/check.html) and [testing](http://r-pkgs.had.co.nz/tests.html) R packages. note that within RStudio R package check and R package test can be done via simple toolbar clicks.